 Comfortable with en-suite bathrooms.

-10 nights accommodation and all meals from lunch on Day 1 to breakfast on Day 11.
+10 nights accommodation and all meals from dinner on Day 1 to breakfast on Day 11.
 Transport to and from the airport.
 Transport to birding locations.
-Services of local guide.
+Services of High Lonesome and a local guide.

-Does not include alcoholic drinks, tips to guides & boatmen (optional) laundry or other items of a personal nature.
+Does not include alcoholic drinks, laundry, or other items of a personal nature.

 Suggested Clothing and Gear